tytydraco/yessleep/out/I_Work_at_a_24Hour_Pet_ER_and_We_Had_a_Patient_That_Wasnt_an_Animal.md

 The first shot lit up the hall like a camera flash.
 In that brief flicker, I saw him—that snarling grin.
 The second shot.
 The third.
 His body jerked, but he didn’t fall.
 My ears buzzed with each concussive shot.

-In the green shimmer of another exit sign, I saw that his lips were still curled back in that awful rictus.
+In the green shimmer of the exit sign, I saw that his lips were still curled back in that awful rictus.

 The sixth and final shot hit its mark.
 The left side of his skull caved inward, the muzzle of his face blown apart where the bullet had exited.
 Even in the thin light I saw how his jaw sagged open, how that tongue flopped out limp.